jangelroa/drag_race/README.md

 * Display other vehicles to add to the drag race
 * Take vehicles out of the race
 * Show the velocity of the vehicle as its moving

+## Super-super-bonus

+* Implement deceleration and show it in the demo
+  * Think about what deceleration would entail, and don't do it, unless you can do it for all the vehicles in the list.